mthalman/docker-bump-action/README.md

 Indicating the base **stage** name rather than the base **image** name can be more convenient because it allows the image name in the Dockerfile to be updated without needing to also change the workflow file.

+See a working example of this workflow scenario in the [docker-bump-action-example](https://github.com/mthalman/docker-bump-action-example/blob/main/.github/workflows/monitor-dockerfile-base-stage-name.yml) repo.

 ### Explicitly set base image name

 In this example, the base image name used in the Dockerfile is dynamic so the action can't use the Dockerfile as input.